Richard-D-Todd/Richard-D-Todd.github.io/_projects/online-groceries.md

 the rest of the script loops through each email item and does the same prcessing as the extract from file scripts previously created.

-One an email file has been processed the email is moved to a 'processed' subfolder so that it is not duplicated when the script is next ran.
+Once an email file has been processed the email is moved to a 'processed' subfolder so that it is not duplicated when the script is next ran.
 ```python
 # Move email to 'processed' folder
 processed_folder = receipt_folder / 'processed'